joshshipton/joshshipton.com/create/posts/bouncing-ball.md

 This means that the ball will start moving downwards and to the right.
 There's no specific reason for this apart from the fact that it give's it that nice arc as it bounces from left to right.

-Radius, how big the ball is.

 Elasticity is the amount of energy the ball is going to retain after it collides with the edge's of the outer-circle.
 An elasticity of 0.9 means that every time the ball collides it loses 10% of it's energy.
 Giving it a realistic bounce.

 And then we have a constant for gravity.
 Gravity acts as a constant downwards acceleration on the ball and makes the simulation look far more "real".

 Simple enough!

 Now for the real fun part!
 Let's get this bad boy moving!

 ```python
     def move(self):